Cellular Jail

 Architecture and Layout

-The architecture of the Cellular Jail is a stark reminder of the British colonial era’s oppressive nature.
-Designed by the British, the jail’s layout was intended to maximize isolation and control over the prisoners.
+The architecture of the Cellular Jail is a stark reminder of the British colonial era's oppressive nature.
 The structure originally consisted of seven wings, radiating from a central watchtower, resembling the spokes of a wheel.
 This unique design allowed the guards to keep a close watch on all the prisoners from a single vantage point.

 Each wing had three stories, with a total of 693 cells, each measuring 4.5 by 2.7 meters.
 The cells were designed for solitary confinement, ensuring that prisoners had minimal contact with each other.
 The small, barred windows provided little ventilation and light, adding to the prisoners' misery.